surftrips.co

 Frequently asked

-Senoritas is a point break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+Senoritas is a point bottom, fast hollow right-hand point with tube section, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 Senoritas